 Obtain Credit: Internship credit needs to be arranged PRIOR to the start of an internship.
 Please follow the steps below.
-Contact Anna Smiles-Becker if you have further questions.
+Contact Anna Smiles-Becker if you have further questions about credit.

 - Review these Rubenstein School Internship Guidelines (PDF)

 - Review this information on Academic Deliverables by Credit (PDF).

 - After reviewing the above documents, please fill out this Experiential Learning Plan.

 - Kate Svitek Memorial Award: Provides funding to RSENR students pursuing internships related to outdoor leadership or environmental education.
 Learn more about the Kate Svitek Memorial Award.

 - Rubenstein School Internship Fund: Provides funding to RSENR students (priority given to first year and sophomore students) pursuing unpaid or under paid, credit-bearing internship/research experiences.
 Learn more about the Rubenstein School Internship Fund.

 Rubenstein Perennial Summer Internship Program: Provides valuable summer internship opportunities for a select group of students with environmental companies, agencies, municipalities and organizations.
 Learn how to apply.